punk-domains-2/docs/contracts/soulbound/soulbound-tld-template.md

 ### `idCounter`*

 Counter for settings token IDs.
-In all Flexi TLD contracts, token IDs must start with 1, not 0 (mainly to enable the burn feature to properly work).
+In all Flexi/Soulbound TLD contracts, token IDs must start with 1, not 0 (mainly to enable the burn feature to properly work).

 ```solidity
 function idCounter() public view returns(uint256)